enhance-dev/enhance.dev/app/docs/md/by-example/examples/browser-testing.md

 <doc-callout level="caution">

 Don't delete tests/mock/app/pages/index.html.
-Playwright is configured to check the root of our webserver to make sure it has booted before running tests.
+Playwright is configured to check the root of our web server to make sure it has booted before running tests.

 </doc-callout>

 #### 4. Run the mock app

-We can verify our set up by running `npm start` in mock/ and visiting localhost:3333/counter.
+We can verify our setup by running `npm start` in mock/ and visiting localhost:3333/counter.
 In this case, we will see our component rendered once.

 ### Write a test